Closed

 Processing and Agreement

-- Funding is released after agreement objectives are met and a final financial report is submitted.
+- Funding is paid after the deliverable and final financial report are received.

 Additional information

-- Recipients may be asked to complete a final financial report and a recipient survey.
+- Recipients may need to complete a final financial report and a recipient survey.

 Contacts